Diploma of Human Resources Management

 Students study 2 units across an eight study weeks term then have a 2 week “Research Break” plus one take home project to be completed by the end date of your course.

 The Diploma of Human Resources Management is assessed through written & oral assessments, case studies, workbooks and assignments.

 Upon successful completion of this qualification students will be eligible for a BSB50320 Diploma of Human Resources Management.

 It’s a requirement for enrolment and for the grant of a student visa that students establish their English language proficiency.
 How you can do this depends on your passport and Education Sector, which determine your Assessment Level.
 Some levels can use the Academique test (80% or above, only available at Academique) to establish their competence.
 Other levels need IELTS 5.5 or equal (or higher) or certified proof of successful Foundation, Certificate IV or higher studies.
 For details, please contact the college or see:

 Documentation produced for evidence of satisfactory English must be a recognised course or assessment.

 International students must be 18 years of age and over.

-This unit describes the skills and knowledge required to manage employee and industrial relations matters in an organisation.
-It involves developing and implementing employee and industrial relations policies and plans and managing conflict resolution negotiations.
-It applies to those who are authorised to oversee industrial relations and manage conflict and grievances in an organisation.
-They will have a sound theoretical knowledge base in human resources management and industrial relations as well as current knowledge of industrial relations trends and legislation.
+This unit describes the skills and knowledge required to manage employee relations (ER) and industrial relations (IR) matters in an organisation.
+It involves developing and implementing ER and IR policies and plans and managing conflict resolution negotiations.

-This unit describes the skills and knowledge required to develop and facilitate implementation of performance management processes and to coordinate individual or group learning and development to encourage effective employee performance.
-This unit applies to individuals who are authorised to establish effective performance management processes for an organisation and who may have staff reporting to them.
+This unit describes the skills and knowledge required to develop and facilitate implementation of performance development processes and to coordinate individual or group learning and development to encourage effective employee performance.